keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - Nilryna brings her to a clearing to talk about the stars stuffs
 - "I am Lyncis, architect of the Stars.
 And I have a favor to ask of you."
 - Nilryna gets NO ANSWERS!!!!!
+- "What do cats taste like" Anesidora to Armide
 -